Getting Started With a Mortgage Broker

 You don’t want to choose a mortgage broker at random.
 Ideally, you’ll need to find one who specialises in customers with your exact needs and circumstances.

 Mortgage brokers tend to have a specific area of expertise.
 Some, for instance, specialise in customers with bad credit, while others are buy-to-let mortgage gurus.
-There are also brokers who specialise in first-time buyers, older borrowers, self-employed people… the list is endless.
+Some brokers specialise in first-time buyers, older borrowers, and self-employed people… the list is endless.

-But the take-home point is that you need a broker whose knowledge and expertise is an exact match for your needs and circumstances, and that’s something we can help you with.
+But the take-home point is that you need a broker whose knowledge and expertise are an exact match for your needs and circumstances, and we can help you with that.

 Did you know… An Online Mortgage Advisor broker has access to more deals than any comparison site.